neutron-org/testnets/quark/icq-relayer/README.md

 ICQ relayer must have an address on the Neutron chain, and this address must have some `$ntrn` testnet tokens on it.
 Check the [instruction](https://github.com/neutron-org/testnets/blob/main/quark/testcases/ICA+ICQ.md#generate-the-relayer-address-on-neutron-and-get-testnet-ntrn-tokens) on how to get testnet `$ntrn` tokens.

-Run `neutrond keys add my_wallet --recover --home /path/to/home --keyring-backend test` and input your mnemonic.
+Run `neutrond keys add my_wallet --recover --home $HOME --keyring-backend test` and input your mnemonic.

 Upload the template `.env` file to your machine: